h-webster/FTC-Master/README.md

 5. Open a Pull Request

 ## 📄 License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---
 **Note**: This project is not officially affiliated with FIRST or the FIRST Tech Challenge program.
-Also README was created with help from AI (Claude)
+README was created with help from AI (Claude)